Calculus at UT Austin

 Texas Woman's University (discontinued in 2001) MATH 2013, 2023, 3103, 3113 …transfer to UT as M 308K, 608LA, 608LB, 308M

 Trinity Valley Community College (discontinued in 2007) MATH 2313, 2314, 2315, 2316 …transfer to UT as M 308K, 308L, 608MA, 608MB (previously MAT 1320, 1321, 2314, 2315)

 Tyler Junior College (discontinued in 2003) MATH 2313, 2314, 2315, 2316 …transfer to UT as M 308K, 608LA, 608LB, 308M (previously MTH 213A, 213B, 223C, 223D)

 UT–Pan American (discontinued in 1996) MATH 1360, 1370, 2342, 3347 …transfer to UT as M 308K, 608LA, 608LB, 308M

 Such coursework does not readily fit in UT's instructional patterns for calculus and, to assign meaningful transfer credit, course numbers must be modified almost beyond recognition.
 One UT course is altered in credit value (e.g. M 408L becomes 608L) and halved (608L becomes 608LA and 608LB) to create a fourth number, conveying that topics of the UT course span two courses at the sending institution.
 Other courses in the sequence usually also transfer with modified credit values (e.g. 408K and 408M become 308K and 308M).

-In the TCCN system MATH 2313+2314+2315+2316 accommodates a four-course treatment of calculus (three semester hours per course, twelve semester hours maximum for the sequence), but no Texas public community college currently uses this configuration.
+In the TCCN system MATH 2313+2314+2315+2316 formerly accomodated a four-course treatment of calculus (three semester hours per course, twelve semester hours for the sequence), but MATH 2316 was retired in 2016 and no Texas public community college currently uses this configuration.